EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ### Disambiguating Dependencies

-To solve the problem, introduce more specific types.
+We can solve this problem by introducing more specific types.
-We create a type of `Toast` that requires a `Toaster` rather than just any `HeatSource`:
+`ToastB` specifies a `Toaster` rather than just any `HeatSource`:

 ```scala 3 mdoc:silent
 import zio.*